lxdao-official/buidler-card-website/README.md

 The website offers a member list page, where all members can be viewed, as well as a member details page for more information.
 To ensure consistency, all member information is stored on IPFS and the corresponding CID is saved on the smart contract.

 The system also includes a backend and database to enhance the user experience by providing a cache layer.
-However, even without the backend, all member information can still be accessed directly from the blockchain.
+However, even without the backend, all member information can still be accessed directly from the blockchain and IPFS.

 ## What's Next?